jhillacre/stationeers-scripts/docs/scripts/ore-stacker.md

 ## Usage
 1. Wire the lever to `d0` and the throttle stacker / chute gate to `d1`.
-2. Configure the chute network: create pairs of left/right digital flip-flop splitters for each ore and connect them to stackers.
+2. Configure the chute network: create pairs of left/right digital flip-flop splitters for each ore, labeling them consistently so the IC can address them, and connect the splitters to stackers.
 3. Start the script.
 In each cycle it:
    - Pulses the throttle stacker to allow a single item into the sorter.
    - Skips work if the lever is closed.